osm-vishnukyatannawar/data-converter/README.md

 node marketshare-map.js
 ```

-> Note that destination folder should have the normalized the data.
+> Note that destination folder should have the normalized data.

 ## Data Verification